masterdesky/ELTE-astronomy-complex-exam/cosmology/1-COSMOLOGY_Fundamentals_of_Relativistic_Cosmology.md

 It states that the acceleration can be affected by the total energy density of the universe, as well as the pressure of the matter-energy content of the universe, effectively decelerating the expansion process.
 The second Friedmann equation also includes the cosmological constant $\Lambda$, which is a constant term that can be added to the EFE to account for the observed accelerated expansion of the universe.

 ## 1.3.4.
 Density parameters
-The equations above incorporate the three main "constituents" of the universe: matter and radiation, curvature, and dark energy or the cosmological constant.
-By solving these equations, we can describe the evolution of the universe as a function of its matter and energy content.
+The equations above incorporate several main "constituents" of the universe: matter, radiation, curvature, and dark energy or the cosmological constant.
+By solving the Friedmann equations, we can describe the evolution of the universe as a function of its matter and energy content.
 As the universe evolves, the energy density $\varrho$ and pressure $p$ can change, affecting the rate of expansion or contraction.
 This is why different eras of the universe are characterized by domination of different components: radiation, matter, or dark energy.

 We can define a specific density parameter $\Omega$ for each of these (and any additional, currently unknown) constituents, which is the ratio of the actual density of the constituent to the critical density $\varrho_c$: